Insulin Resistance Differential Diagnoses

 In a global consensus statement, an International Diabetes Federation (IDF) panel presented a worldwide definition of the metabolic syndrome aimed at facilitating early detection and more intensive management of the condition, with the hope of reducing the long-term risk of cardiovascular disease (CVD) and diabetes.

-According to the definition by the IDF panel, the diagnostic criteria for the metabolic syndrome include central obesity (defined as waist circumference ≥94 cm in men or ≥80 cm in women in Europid persons and in ethnic-specific levels in Chinese, Japanese, and South Asian persons) together with 2 of the following:
+According to the definition by the IDF panel, the diagnostic criteria for the metabolic syndrome include central obesity (defined as waist circumference ≥94 cm in men or ≥80 cm in women in Europid persons and in ethnic-specific levels in Chinese, Japanese, and South Asian persons) together with two of the following:

 • Triglyceride level of 1.7 mmol/L (150 mg/dL) or higher